mycelial/mycelial/docs/Tutorial.md

 At this point, you can navigate to `/tmp/` and you'll see a `destination.sqlite` SQLite database.

-Open and query the database as follows:
+Open a new terminal shell and query the database as follows:

 ```sh
 cd /tmp